The-Craft-Podcast/episodes/guides/umar_jamil.md

 ### Machine Learning & AI [Michael] -- :20 - :35

+- What brought you to the field of ML/AI at the begining when you were in college, and why you are passionate about it?
 - What are your study habits when learning a new field, whether its Mandarin or machine learning?
 - It's not easy breaking into a new field.
 Have you had any pitfalls or challenges getting into machine learning?

 ### Making Tutorials [Michael] -- :35 - :50

 - Why did you decide to start making videos?
+- You've managed to distill complex AI concepts on YouTube for a wide audience.
+What's your process for breaking down intricate subjects like LLama and Stable Diffusion, and what is your approach to learn about new knowledge in science and technology to fully absorb them?
 - What's your process for making a video?
 Deciding on topics, preparation, recording, editing, publishing, etc.

 ### Wrap Up [Daniel] -- :50 - 1:00